-A community decision to reject the budget or a plan will be based on perceived inconsistency with the purpose, Mission and role set out in ICANN’s Articles and Bylaws, the global public interest, the needs of ICANN stakeholders, financial stability or other matters of concern to the community.
-The rationale for any community veto would be consensus based and could only concern issues raised in the consultations conducted before the Board approved the budget or plan.
-New issues could not be raised for a second veto – all issues must be raised in the first veto process.
+A community decision to reject a Budget or a plan after it has been approved by the ICANN Board will be based on perceived inconsistency with the purpose, Mission and role set out in ICANN’s Articles and Bylaws, the global public interest, the needs of ICANN stakeholders, financial stability or other matters of concern to the community.
+The rationale for any community veto should be Consensus based.
+The veto could only concern issues that had been raised in the consultations conducted before the Board approved the budget or plan.
+New issues could not be raised for a second veto – all issues must be raised for consideration in a first veto process.

-The petitioning, discussion and decision timelines for this power are the defaults set out in the previous subsection.
+The petitioning, discussion and decision timelines for this power are the defaults set out in the previous sub-section.

 To account for this timeline, 40 days minimum should be added to the budget / operating planning process.
-If this time cannot be added for practical reasons due to the nature of the budget approval process, the consequence as noted above is that a rejection would see ICANN operating on the previous year’s budget until the disagreement was resolved.
+If this time cannot be added for practical reasons due to the nature of the budget approval process, the consequence as noted above is that a rejection would see ICANN and/or the IANA functions operating on the previous year’s budget until the disagreement was resolved.

 Because time pressures are less acute for strategic plans, a period of 30 days can be allowed for each stage when the veto relates to a strategic plan.
 On the same basis, 60 days should be added to the strategic planning process.

-If the community exercised this power, the Board would have to absorb the feedback that came with the decision, make adjustments and propose an amended budget or plan.
-If the community does not accept the revised proposal is suitable, it can exercise a second veto (at the higher threshold noted below).
+If the community exercised its veto power with respect to any budget, operating or strategic plan, the Board would have to absorb the feedback that came with the decision, make adjustments and propose an amended budget or plan.
+If the community does not accept the revised proposal as suitable, it can exercise a second veto (at the higher threshold noted below).

 No limit is proposed to the number of times the community can veto a strategic plan, but the CCWG-Accountability recommends that the Board and the community enter into dialogue above and beyond established processes should a strategic plan be vetoed more than once.